ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 This makes polymorphic deletion not compile.

-Anyway, the most common and flexible way to declare an interface in C++ consists in declaring a defaulted virtual destructor:
+Anyway, when in doubt, the most common and flexible way to declare an interface in C++ consists in declaring a defaulted virtual destructor:

 ```cpp
 class Interface